 Mooney’s publications include Gendered Voices: Medieval Saints and Their Interpreters (1999), a book in which she and other scholars discuss the ways in which the portrayals of medieval holy women were variously embellished, recast, or distorted by later writers.
 Her book Philippine Duchesne: A Woman with the Poor (1990; 2007) chronicles the life of a woman, canonized in 1988, who did pioneering work in education and justice on the American frontier.
-Now translated into Japanese, Korean, and Bahasa Indonesia, the book will soon appear in Spanish.
-Mooney’s most recent book, Clare of Assisi and the Thirteenth-Century Church: Religious Women, Rules, and Resistance (2016), explores how Clare and her allies variously negotiated and resisted a papal program bent on regimenting, enriching, and enclosing religious women.
-Mooney is currently writing a book about how the historical Clare of Assisi’s image was refashioned after her death to suit the differing agendas of popes, Franciscans, and others.
+The book has been translated into Japanese, Korean, Bahasa Indonesia, and Spanish.
+Mooney’s most recent book, Clare of Assisi and the Thirteenth-Century Church: Religious Women, Rules, and Resistance (2016) won the Hagiography Society’s best book award in 2018.
+It explores how Clare and her allies variously negotiated and resisted a papal program bent on regimenting, enriching, and enclosing religious women.
 Mooney has also published many essays about saints, spirituality, and social justice efforts.
+Besides her scholarly work, Mooney engages in a variety of human rights activities.

 How, like Jesus, can we – even at great risk to ourselves -- stand up to today’s kings and Pharisees ready to oppress others?
 And how, like Jesus, can we let love and life-giving service be the hallmarks of our own exercise of authority?VIEW